Zeus-Moose/Zeus-Moose.github.io/content/privacy.md

 ### What do we use your information for?

-Any of the information we collect from you will be used to improve our website (we continually strive to improve our website offerings based on the information and feedback we receive from you)
+Any of the information we collect from you will be used to improve our website (we continually strive to improve our website offerings based on the information and feedback we receive from you).

 ### Do we use cookies?